 The school's undergraduate and postgraduate degrees in this subject are both taught at MediaCityUK; the undergraduate degree is linked to the University's Cisco Networking Academy.
 Academic research and doctoral programmes focus on areas such as mobile networking, intelligent buildings, networked multimedia applications and other computer networking and telecommunications technologies.

-Emphasising the development of practical and applied skills to service the needs of business and commerce are two undergraduate degrees that are professionally accredited by the British Computer Society as well as a degree in Multimedia and Internet Technology.
+Emphasising the development of practical and applied skills to service the needs of business and commerce we offer several undergraduate degrees, many of which are professionally accredited by the British Computer Society.
 We also provide postgraduate taught courses and supervised research to Doctoral level.

 Mechanical Engineering undergraduate and postgraduate taught courses at the School of Computing, Science and Engineering cover all of the key areas that are important for the development of strong all-round mechanical engineers.